richardschoen/QshOni/README.md

 The command returns a CPF9898 excape message if value not found.
 Otherwise a CPF9898 completion message.

-The following example scans the outfile log in file QTEMP/STDOUTQSH for a file named test.txt:
+The following example scans the outfile log in file QTEMP/STDOUTQSH for a text value of ***successfully*** somewhere in any line of the log file:

  ```
       QSHLOGSCAN SCANFOR('successfully')
-      EXACTMATCH(*YES)
+      EXACTMATCH(*NO)
 ```

 # QSHLOGSCAN command parms